tockawaffle/SynthAi-Bot/README.md

 <h3 align="center"> Features 🗒️ </h3>

-🤖 AI-Powered: Synth Bot is powered by the state-of-the-art GPT-3.5 API, which ensures high accuracy and reliability.
+🤖 AI-Powered: Synth Bot is powered mainly by the state-of-the-art OpenAi API, which ensures high accuracy and reliability.

 🗣️ Chatting: With the chatting API, Synth Bot can converse with you on a wide range of topics and help you pass the time.